French in The US: K1 Visa

 May 5th-9th: Making the appointment at the embassy

 After dropping an email to get confirmation of the previous calls, the embassy informs me that I’m supposed to make the appointment at the embassy myself.
 I’ll let you imagine my frustration and stress level when I understand that I have been waiting for over a week for a letter that would never arrive.
 After more researches and more confusing phone calls, I finally understand that I am supposed to fill in DS-160 online form (very, very long form, prepare your travel calendar of the past years and your whole resume).
-I am then able to create an account on the visa service website (make sure you select the “nonimmigrant visa applicant“) to pay the $265 fee and make an appointment at the embassy (I have to wait 24h before seeing the dates available and I actually don’t have the choice).
+I am then able to create an account on the visa service website (Update 2018 : when I did it, I selected “nonimmigrant visa applicant” but it seems like K visas are now listed under the “immigrant visa applicant” section) to pay the $265 fee and make an appointment at the embassy (I have to wait 24h before seeing the dates available and I actually don’t have the choice).
 My interview at the embassy will be on June 7th and I make an appointment (compulsory) with Dr Slattery in Paris on May 23rd (it’s possible to have it on the day before the interview).

 Dr Slattery’s office sent me an email with information on vaccination while I was on the phone to make the appointment.
 I go to a GP to get a prescription for the vaccines that I am missing.